 Stark II, or OBRA 1993, added additional bans and provisions to rebuke unhealthy financial arrangements involving Medicare and Medicaid patients.
 Many argued that Stark II was an invasion of legitimate medical practice, which President Clinton’s Balanced Budget Act addressed.

 Stark Law, as written, does not forbid internal referrals within physician groups.
 It simply punishes compensation arrangements which interfere with the establishment of patient-doctor relationships, primarily those deemed to hinder the ethical practice of medicine.

 Ancillary Services May Implicate Stark

 To accurately diagnose and treat a variety of patient illnesses, ancillary services are often required.
 These services include, but are not limited to, radiation therapy, radiological testing, occupational or physical therapy, and lab testing.
 Because medi-spas offer ancillary medical services in an atmosphere that mirrors traditional day spas, and Stark Law includes outpatient ancillary services, it is easy to unintentionally violate Stark.

 Structuring relationships between physicians and medi-spas that include equipment and office leasing, along with establishing how transactions will occur when ancillary services are requested from medi-spas, could establish a law-abiding yet mutually beneficial partnership that provides referrals and compensation.

 Jackson LLP can help with your Stark Law compliance.

 The undeniable complexities of Stark Law may unintentionally place medi-spas and physicians in compromising legal positions, which also puts you at risk of heavy fines and penalties.

 Our skilled healthcare law attorneys can navigate the often confusing provisions of Stark Law, allowing you to concentrate on your practice while remaining compliant.
-Call our office at (312) 985-6484 or schedule a consultation below to discuss your concerns with one of our attorneys.
+Schedule a consultation below to discuss your concerns with one of our attorneys.